google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Once it has cooled completely, a hot glue gun adhesive can also be painted with acrylic paints.

 • You can make your own embellishments with this adhesive by drawing a pattern with it on baking paper.
 One it is cool, remove your design from the baking paper.
-You can use a clear glue like the fine-tipped glue from Stampin' Up! to adhere it to your paper project.
+You can use a clear glue like the fine-tipped glue from Stampin' Up! to adhere it to your paper project, or just a little more hot glue.

 I trust this information will help solve your stringy hot glue gun problems.